Most human resource executives will tell you that investing in employee training is a worthwhile business expense.

 Preator’s department organizes multiple sessions each year on safety, finances and wellness.
-Professional development refers to training that employees seek off site.
+Professional development refers to training that employees seek off-site.

 The company also offers regular, in-house sessions designed to inform its 180 employees about the company’s products and services.
 For example, in one recent session, a sales engineer explained the basics of computer networking for the benefit of employees who work in other areas.

 Employees are required to attend at least five training sessions a year.
 They also can take advantage of a generous tuition-reimbursement program.
-SDN will reimburse an employee up to $5,250 per year for tuition expense at an accredited institution.
+SDN will reimburse an employee up to $5,250 per year for tuition expenses at an accredited institution.

-Speaking from my prior experience working constantly evolving media industry, I realize that some employees don’t take training opportunities seriously.
+Speaking from my prior experience working in the constantly evolving media industry, I realize that some employees don’t take training opportunities seriously.
 But they tend to be workers who have maxed out their job potential or likely will be moving on.

 The flip side is that good employees at companies that lack good training opportunities are likely to be short-termers.
 Good employees shouldn’t be taken for granted and left to stagnate, grow frustrated or quit.
 Employers should give workers regular opportunities to refine their skills and expand their knowledge base.
 Employee efforts to learn should be demonstrably appreciated, too.